covid-tracking-collab/gisaid-variants/README.md

 Column name | In daily and/or weekly CSV | Description
 ------------|------| ------
-`gisaid_collect_date` | daily | Same as "Collection date" value from original metadata file `gisaid_country` | daily & weekly | 2nd string segment delimited by "/" in the "Location" value and manually changed to exactly match the `owid_location` value if there is a corresponding OWID location.
+`gisaid_collect_date` | daily | Same as "Collection date" value from original metadata file.
+`gisaid_country` | daily & weekly | 2nd string segment delimited by "/" in the "Location" value and manually changed to exactly match the `owid_location` value if there is a corresponding OWID location.
 If there is no match to OWID, this exists as a separate row for GISAID sequence metadata alone.
-`All lineages` | daily & weekly | Count of all sequences regardless of lineage `AY.1`, `AY.2`, ... `P.2`, `P.3` | daily & weekly | Variable number of break-out columns alphabetically ordered for sequence counts of each Pango lineage designated in the script as a VOC, VOI, or other important lineage
+`All lineages` | daily & weekly | Count of all sequences regardless of lineage.
+`AY.1`, `AY.2`, ... `P.2`, `P.3` | daily & weekly | Variable number of break-out columns alphabetically ordered for sequence counts of each Pango lineage designated in the script as a VOC, VOI, or other important lineage.
-`Other lineages` | daily & weekly | `All lineages` minus the sum of counts across the `AY.1` ... `P.3` columns `owid_date` | daily | Date of update from Our World In Data (OWID) file `owid_new_cases` | daily & weekly | OWID's "new_cases".
+`Other lineages` | daily & weekly | `All lineages` minus the sum of counts across the `AY.1` ... `P.3` columns.
+`owid_date` | daily | Date of update from Our World In Data (OWID) file.
+`owid_new_cases` | daily & weekly | OWID's "new_cases".
 In daily file, this is the daily new cases for each `owid_date`.
 In weekly file, this is the week-by-week sum of new cases starting every Monday corresponding to `gisaid_collect_weekstartdate`.
-`owid_new_cases_smoothed` | daily | "new_cases_smoothed" from OWID
+`owid_new_cases_smoothed` | daily | OWID's "new_cases_smoothed".
 `owid_location` | daily & weekly | OWID's "location".
 Should always match `gisaid_country`.
 `owid_continent` | daily & weekly | OWID's "continent".
 `owid_population` | daily & weekly | OWID's "population".
-`gisaid_collect_yearweek` | daily & weekly | the year and numbered week using ISO 8601 year and week (Monday as the first day of the week.
-Week 01 is the week containing Jan 4).
-I.e 2021-W01
+`gisaid_collect_yearweek` | daily & weekly | The year and numbered week using ISO 8601 year and week (Monday as the first day of the week.
+Week 01 is the week containing Jan 4), i.e 2021-W01.
-`gisaid_collect_weekstartdate` | daily & weekly | the Monday date of each GISAID specimen collection week `who_region` | daily & weekly | the designated WHO region for each `owid_location` according to https://ourworldindata.org/world-region-map-definitions
+`gisaid_collect_weekstartdate` | daily & weekly | The Monday date of each GISAID specimen collection week.
+`who_region` | daily & weekly | The designated WHO region for each `owid_location` according to https://ourworldindata.org/world-region-map-definitions.
-`aggregate_location` | daily & weekly | used for aggregate rows for continent- and global-level, blank for country-level rows `gisaid_lagdays_min` | daily & weekly | precalculated summary stats for the length in days between specimen "Collection date" and sequence "Submission date" for all sequences per location binned daily or week-to-week.
+`aggregate_location` | daily & weekly | Used for aggregate rows for continent- and global-level, blank for country-level rows.
+`gisaid_lagdays_min` | daily & weekly | Precalculated summary stats for the length in days between specimen "Collection date" and sequence "Submission date" for all sequences per location binned daily or week-to-week.
 `gisaid_lagdays_q1` | daily & weekly | ^
 `gisaid_lagdays_median` | daily & weekly | ^
 `gisaid_lagdays_q3` | daily & weekly | ^